-Young children can get into dangerous or deadly situations very quickly, so a babysitter must not be distracted by socialising while on-duty: no texting, no Facebooking or Internet/email/Twitter-checking, no personal phone calls [and] no personal visits from friends.
+Young children can get into dangerous or deadly situations very quickly, so a babysitter must not be distracted by socializing while on-duty: no texting, no Facebook or Instagram checking, no personal phone calls and no personal visits from friends.
 Besides, your friends will be impressed later when you tell them you couldn’t talk or text back because “you’re working.”

 Once the rug rats go to sleep and the house is quiet, you have a little more freedom.
-But make sure you ask the parents before they leave what’s okay: TV, phone, computer, etc. Keep an ear out for noises, don’t get distracted and stay quiet – you don’t want to wake the children!
+But make sure you ask the parents before they leave what’s okay: TV, phone, computer, etc. Keep an ear out for noises, don’t get distracted and stay quiet–you don’t want to wake up the children!

 11. Clean up